Addressing Congress, Ukrainian President Zelensky pleads for military aid

 “I understand the need from the Ukrainian perspective,” said Sen. Lindsey O. Graham (R-S.C.).
 “But when the president and his team indicate that that would be an escalation that would involve the potential conflict between NATO members and Russia, he’s right.”

+NATO Secretary General Jens Stoltenberg reiterated Wednesday that the alliance would play no role in establishing a no-fly zone.
+“We have a responsibility to ensure that this conflict, this war, doesn’t escalate beyond Ukraine,” he said after a meeting of NATO member defense ministers.

-Zelensky also called for new economic actions against Russia, including closing American ports to all Russian goods, pressuring those U.S. companies still doing business in Russia to withdraw, and imposing sanctions on “all politicians in the Russian Federation who remain in their offices and do not cut ties with those who are responsible for the aggression against Ukraine.”
+Beyond the military demands, Zelensky also called for new economic actions against Russia, including closing American ports to all Russian goods, pressuring those U.S. companies still doing business in Russia to withdraw, and imposing sanctions on “all politicians in the Russian Federation who remain in their offices and do not cut ties with those who are responsible for the aggression against Ukraine.”

 “New packages of sanctions are needed constantly every week until the Russian military machine stops,” he said, calling for a more complete Western withdrawal from the Russian economy “because it is flooded with our blood.”